 Where there is a requirement to indicate the beginning or end date of a seasonal occurrence as the "last day in February", consideration must be given to allowing for the extra day (29th February) added on leap years.
 Encoding PEREND or PERSTA with the value --0228 may result in erroneous indication of seasonality in the ECDIS on the 29th February for leap years, while encoding the value --0229 may similarly result in ECDIS performance issues for non-leap years.
-Encoders are advised, therefore, that where it is required to encode the beginning or end of seasonality as the last day in February, this must be done by encoding the value of PEREND or PERSTA in accordance with the next occurrence of the date (--0228 if the next occurrence is a leap year).
+Encoders are advised, therefore, that where it is required to encode the beginning or end of seasonality as the last day in February, this must be done by encoding the value of PEREND or PERSTA in accordance with the next occurrence of the date (--0228 if the next occurrence is a non-leap year or --0229 if the next occurrence is a leap year).
+The ENC dataset must be amended by ENC Update (see clause 2.6) where the date is required to be changed.
+For instance, if the value is --0228 and the next occurrence is a leap year, an ENC Update must be created to amend the date to --0229.